A spectacular 1 week South Island road trip itinerary

 Day 5: Wanaka

-Wanaka town isn’t overly impressive, but it makes a nice base for walks.
+The town itself isn’t overly impressive, but it makes a nice base for walks.

 The most popular day hike near Wanaka is Roy’s Peak, but Isthmus Peak is another great option with far fewer people.